 After you graduate

-The National Council on Family Relations approves this major, allowing graduates to become Provisional Certified Family Life Educators.
+WMU's child and family development program has been approved by the National Council on Family Relations, which means that upon successful completion of the program you may choose to become a Certified Family Life Educator.
 This certification enhances employment opportunities and verifies professional credibility for educators who work with families.

 Recent WMU graduates with degrees in child and family development are working as: